HS-90/Demographic-Data-Analyzer/README.md

 # Demographic-Data-Analyzer
 Demographic Data Analyzer Project

-Demographic-Data-Analyzer project completed as part of Scientific Computing with Python Certificate completed with FreeCodeCamp
+Demographic-Data-Analyzer project completed as part of the Data Analysis with Python Certificate completed with FreeCodeCamp

 ----THE FOLLOWING DESCRIPTION OF PROJECT IS FROM FREECODECAMP--- For repl.it link with tests: https://replit.com/@YiSun2/boilerplate-demographic-data-analyzer-Submission#README.md